 It is well reported that using a seatbelt drastically reduces the costs of a car accident.
 According to the Centers for Disease Control, using a seatbelt is the most effective way to avoid a serious or a fatal injury in a crash.
 In fact, people who do not use a seatbelt account for 53% of car occupants who die in a car crash, while accounting for only 15% of the people on the road.

-Not Using a Seatbelt Can Hurt a Personal Injury Case
+Not Using a Seatbelt Can Slightly Alter a Personal Injury Case

 Missouri’s personal injury law uses the doctrine of comparative negligence.
 This concept forces the jury in a personal injury case to compare the negligence of each party in creating the accident and the resulting injuries.
 Any compensation that the victim of a crash can receive will be diminished by how at-fault they were for their injuries.

-The good news is that things used to be even worse for unrestrained car accident victims.
+This is a far cry from how unrestrained car accident victims used to be treated.
 Missouri moved to comparative negligence rules from contributory negligence rules only as recently as 1983.
 Before then, contributing to your injuries in any way could doom a personal injury case.

 St. Joseph Car Accident Attorneys at the Smith Law Office